Welcoming you when you arrive

 FLE QUALITY LABEL

-Beyond scientific excellence, ISAE-SUPAERO wishes to guarantee its international partners the quality of its teaching in French as a Foreign Language.
+Beyond scientific excellence, ISAE-SUPAERO wishes to guarantee its international partners the quality of its teachings in French as a Foreign Language.

 Upon arrival, international students take an on-line level test on the school’s digital platform (LMS).
-They are then put into groups of different levels with approximately 15 students each.
+They are then put into groups of a maximum of 15 students.

 - A1 – Beginner